 - UDP (User Datagram Protocol)

-So why do we have 2 different transport protocols here, why do we care and when do we need one over another?
+So why do we have two different transport protocols here, why do we care, and when do we need one over another?

 The short answer is: